columbia-digital-literacy/lessonslearned/kkarnad.md

 some ways to test the idea first:
 1. Wireframing.Demo - create a mock-up of what you may want it to look like to see if there is interest
 2. Landing page - create a landing page where users can signup with the email to show interest
-3. Email first surveying - reach out/partner with organic brands/stores to tap teir customer base to see if there is interest
+3. Email first surveying - reach out/partner with organic brands/stores to tap their customer base to see if there is interest
-4. Physical Protoyping - get some samples of the products and sample them out 5/ Kickstarter campagin/video - creat an explianer video to generate interest and raise capital to begin the work
+4. Physical Protoyping - get some samples of the products and sample them out
+5. Kickstarter campagin/video - creat an explianer video to generate interest and raise capital to begin the work